 According to Illinois law, the damages you may recover for a car accident include compensation for:

-- Past and future mental anguish, pain and sufferings, and physical impairment;
+Past and future mental anguish, pain and suffering, and physical impairment;

-Contact the Chicago Uber Car Accident Lawyers at the CCAL Today!
+Contact the Chicago Uber Car Accident Lawyers at the Ktenas Injury Lawyers Today!

 Contact us today at (312) 300-2515, or chat with us online to schedule a free initial consultation.
 We will answer all your questions concisely to help you make an informed decision about your next course of action.
 Don’t wait!
 Contact us today!